mkirzon/london-tennis-courts/README.md

 # Tennis Court Availability Checker

-A Python script that checks tennis court availability at Finsbury Park (via ClubSpark LTA API) and sends push notifications via Pushover when courts are available.
+A Python script that checks tennis court availability at multiple venues (via ClubSpark LTA API) and sends push notifications via Pushover when courts are available.

 ## Features

+- **Multi-venue support**: Check availability across multiple tennis parks
 - Checks court availability for a specific date
 - Converts time slots from minutes-since-midnight to human-readable format (e.g., "7am", "2pm")
-- Sends push notifications via Pushover
+- Sends push notifications via Pushover grouped by venue
 - Optional state tracking to only notify on NEW availability (not on every run)
+- Per-venue state tracking for accurate change detection

 ## Configuration

+### Main Script Configuration

 Edit the following variables in `check_availability.py`: